5 Tips for Brain Health

-Alzheimer’s disease is on the rise and over the next few years the disease is expected to triple.
+Alzheimer’s disease is not uncommon anymore and over the next few years the disease is expected to triple.
 After more than 25 years of research there is still no cure for Alzheimer’s disease on the horizon, because of it’s complexity.
 And when somebody has a severe form of Alzheimer’s the damage that is done is actually incurable.
 Alzheimer’s already starts 30 years before any symptoms are recognised.
 It affects 50% of people over de age of 85.
 So loss of severe cognitive function of the brain like Alzheimer’s is something that we need to slow down in an early stage.

 The best prevention is to decrease illnesses that increase the risk of Alzheimer’s like: obesity, heart disease, diabetes, depression and sleep apnea.

-Luckily there are simple steps you can start taking today to help you prevent the above mentioned diseases and increase your brain health.
+Luckily there are simple steps with our tips for brain health you can start taking today to help you prevent the above mentioned diseases.

 Did you know that as your weight goes up, your brain size decreases and with that your ability to think and reason goes down?
 And did you know that your brain uses 25% of the calories you consume?
 This makes it the most metabolically active organ I our body.